Integrable (2+1)-Dimensional Spin Models with Self-Consistent Potentials

-Integrable spin systems possess interesting geometrical and gauge invariance properties and have important applications in applied magnetism and nanophysics.
-They are also intimately connected to nonlinear Schr\"odinger family of equations.
-In this paper we identify three different integrable spin systems in (2+1) dimensions by introducing interaction of the spin field with more than one scalar potentials or vector potential or both.
+: Integrable spin systems possess interesting geometrical and gauge invariance properties and have important applications in applied magnetism and nanophysics.
+They are also intimately connected to the nonlinear Schr\"odinger family of equations.
+In this paper, we identify three different integrable spin systems in (2 + 1) dimensions by introducing the interaction of the spin field with more than one scalar potential, or vector potential, or both.
 We also obtain the associated Lax pairs.
-We discuss various interesting reductions in (2+1) and (1+1) dimensions.
-We also deduce the equivalent nonlinear Schr\"odinger family of equations, including (2+1) dimensional version of nonlinear Schr\"odinger-Hirota-Maxwell-Bloch equations, along with their Lax pairs.
+We discuss various interesting reductions in (2 + 1) and (1 + 1) dimensions.
+We also deduce the equivalent nonlinear Schr\"odinger family of equations, including the (2 + 1)-dimensional version of nonlinear Schr\"odinger--Hirota--Maxwell--Bloch equations, along with their Lax pairs.